Setupad/Setupad-Prebid-Mobile-Integration-Documentation/kotlin_documentation/banner.md

 ## Destroying ad

-Add an onDestroy() for the banner to be destroyed with the activity.
+Add an `onDestroy()` method for the banner to be destroyed with the activity.
 ```kotlin
 override fun onDestroy() {
    super.onDestroy()